 The presence of the Holy Trinity is also seen throughout Holy Qurbana.
 One example where we witness the presence of the Holy Trinity is the Blessing of the Censor.
 The Blessing of the Censor, which is done before the recitation of the Nicene Creed, confesses the divinity and holiness of each Person in the Trinity.
 The priest takes one chain representing the Father, two chains representing the Son (for He is both human and divine), and the last chain represents the Holy Spirit.

 The priest holds these chains and proclaims the holiness of the Father, Son, and Holy Spirit.
-The Blessing of the Censor is an acknowledgement of faith in the Trinity.
+The Blessing of the Censor is an acknowledgment of faith in the Trinity.
 The priest is also invoking the blessing of the Trinity for the Anaphora which is to follow.

-This means that the rest of Holy Qurbana cannot take place without the presence and blessing of the Father, Son, and Holy Spirit.
+The Holy Qurbana cannot take place without the presence and blessing of the Father, Son, and

+Holy Spirit.
 Another example of the Holy Trinity in Holy Qurbana is the first benediction of the Anaphora.
-This benediction, which is done soon after the Kiss of Peace, says the following: "May the love of God the Father, the grace of the Onlybegotten Son, and the fellowship and indwelling of the Holy Spirit be with you all my brethren, forever."
-This benediction is taken from 2 Corinthians 13:14.
-In this benediction, Trinitarian blessing, we see different attributes for each Person of the Trinity.
+This benediction, which is done soon after the Kiss of Peace, says the following: "May the love of God the Father, the grace of the Only begotten Son, and the fellowship and indwelling of the Holy Spirit be with you all my brethren, forever."
+This benediction (taken from 2 Corinthians 13:14) is Trinitarian and we see different attributes for each Person of the Trinity.
 This does not mean that each attribute only applies to that specific Person, but rather that all these attributes are qualities of God.
 The eternal love, grace, and fellowship of God is promised in this benediction.

 One last example that shows the presence of the Trinity in the Holy Qurbana is the Elevation of the Mysteries.
-This occurs right before the Quqlions are sung.
+This occurs right before the Quqilions are sung.
 During this time, the holiness of the Father, Son, and Spirit are again affirmed.